 1 x by 52 (52 weeks in the year) = 52 days divide this by 17 because they are entitled to 1 day for every 17 days worked and we get 3.06 days per annum leave entitlement.

 This means if the domestic worker works on a Wednesday, she is entitled to 3 Wednesday off (therefore three weeks per annum)

 A contract of employment may be terminated only on notice of not less than one week if the domestic worker has been employed for six weeks or less and can be terminated by either the Employee or the Employer.

 Notice of four weeks is required if the domestic worker has been employed for six months or more.

 Live-in domestic workers are allowed to stay on the premises for a month (notice period) or may agree to pay for the accommodation.

 An employer who has to dismiss an employee due to a change in his/her economic, technological or structural set-up, called operational requirement in the determination is responsible for severance pay to the employee.

-If you need assistance with registering your domestic worker with SARS, UIF payments, or have any contractual queries regarding your domestic worker, contact Pay Solutions today.
+If you need assistance with registering or terminating your domestic worker with SARS, UIF payments or have any contractual queries regarding your domestic worker, contact Pay Solutions today.